BAndysc/WoWDatabaseEditor/README.md

 # WoW Database Editor
 Integrated development environment (IDE) for Smart Scripts and database editing for TrinityCore based servers.

-This project is continuation of [Visual SAI Studio](https://github.com/BandyscLegacy/VisualSAIStudio), but rewritten from scratch.
-Anyone is welcome to help :-) Together we can make great wow emu editor! **Smart script editing is already in good enough shape to use it on daily basis**
+This project is a continuation of [Visual SAI Studio](https://github.com/BandyscLegacy/VisualSAIStudio), but rewritten from scratch.
+Anyone is welcome to help :-) Together we can make great wow emu editor! **Smart script and database editing is already in good enough shape to use it on daily basis**

 (screenshots below)